puf/puf.io/notes/posts/DevRel Funnel.md

 The exact number of steps in the funnel and their labels don't matter all that much in my experience.
 What *does* matter is that you understand the journey your (potential) users take, and how you can best help them at each step (and get them to convert to the next step in the funnel).

 For example, when considering having a presence at a specific event, what do you want to accomplish there?
 When I started working on Firebase it was pretty well-known already in the Angular community, thanks to some successful demos at ng-conf.
 But Firebase was hardly known in the Android and iOS communities at the time.
-So with the funnel in mind, we set ourselves different goals for these events:
+So with the funnel in mind, we set  different goals for these events:

 * ng-conf: primarily reconnect with existing users (Support) and fans (Love), while also trying to convince more non-users to become active (Desire→Activate)
 * AnDevCon[^1]: primarily raise awareness of Firebase among Android developers (Awareness), hopefully also growing excitement (Interest), and maybe get some to try it out (Desire→Activate).

-These different goals led us to look for different activities at these events.
+These different goals led us to choose different activities at each event.

 * To raise awareness it really helped to have our name on the signage of the event.
-* To create interested, we'd try to make make quick connection with folks, e.g. a booth with simple, joyful swag (or unusual swag: like [Firebase hot sauce]) or a coffee machine.
+* To create interest, we'd try to make quick connections with folks, e.g. a booth with simple, joyful swag (or unusual swag: like [Firebase hot sauce](https://firebase.blog/posts/2014/01/firebase-at-ng-conf-2014/)) or a coffee machine.
 * To raise people's interest further, it was great to have a (non-sponsored) talk on the schedule, where someone from our team would show a demo of building something with Firebase.
 * Activating folks can be done at the conference in a workshop.
 That was always somewhat limited in capacity though (and very expensive), so we'd also bring discount coupons for folks as a reminder to take home and try it out there.
 * To support our existing users, we'd want a booth where we'd have enough space to open a few laptops and troubleshoot things.